maxiomtech/DNN-Module-Template/Readme.md

 # DNN Module Template w/ WebApi & AngularJS

-This template is a base starting point for building highly performant client side applications with AngularJS and Asp.Net WebApi
+This template is a base starting point for building highly performant client side applications with AngularJS, RxJS, and Asp.Net WebApi

 ## Installation